phungtp97/google_place_plus/CONTRIBUTING.md

-# Contributing to the google_place package
+# Contributing to the google_place_plus package

-Thank you for your interest in contributing to the **_google_place_** package!
+Thank you for your interest in contributing to the **_google_place_plus_** package!
 I love receiving contributions, and your work helps quality of this package.
 This doc will walk you through the easiest way to make a change and have it submitted to the **_google_place_** package.

 ## Developer workflow